AcademySoftwareFoundation/OpenColorIO/README.md

 OpenColorIO Project Mission
 ---------------------------

-The OpenColorIO project is committed to providing the premier solution for consistent color mangement across the digital content creation ecosystem, maintaining and advancing the trusted precision, performance, and robustness depended on by the entertainment industry.
+The OpenColorIO project is committed to providing an industry standard solution for highly precise, performant, and consistent color mangement across digital content creation applications and pipelines.

 OpenColorIO aims to:

 * be stable, secure, and thouroughly tested on all platforms
-* be highly performant on modern CPUs and GPUs
+* be performant on modern CPUs and GPUs
 * be simple, scalable, and well documented
 * be compatible with critical color and imaging standards
 * provide lossless color processing wherever possible
-* maintain config backwards compatability
+* maintain config backwards compatability across major versions
 * have every new feature carefully reviewed by industry leaders
 * have a healthy and active community
 * receive wide industry adoption